AcuHerb Community Circle · Herbal Dispensary

 Rosa damascena / Rosa canina

-Rose is pure Heart medicine — cooling, opening, and deeply Shen-nourishing.
+Pure Heart medicine — cooling, opening, and deeply Shen-nourishing.
 In the heat of summer, rose petals and hips help clear excess Heat from the Heart and calm emotional inflammation.
-Rose hip is also extraordinarily high in Vitamin C, supporting collagen, adrenal function, and the immune system's resilience through the yang season.
+Rose hip is also extraordinarily high in Vitamin C, supporting collagen, adrenal function, and immune resilience through the yang season.

 Heart ShenCoolingVitamin C